rahul-verma/arjuna/docs/source/guiauto/guiapp.rst

 During initilization, `GuiApp` automatically looks for the `ArjunaOption.APP_URL` option in the `Configuration` object associated with it.
 It means you can provide this option in any of the following ways:
     - Modify Reference `Configuration`
-        - Add this option in `project.conf` file.
+        - Add this option in `project.yaml` file.
         - Provide it as a CLI option.
     - Use `ConfigBuilder` to update or create a new `Configuration`.
 Pass it as argument while instantiating `GuiApp`, for example: